nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 3. Test Command: `group /create /n GruopTest3 /pl Alice Alice` <br>
    Expected: An error message should be printed, indicating that there are duplicates in the list of persons provided.

-Test Scenario 2: There is a group named GroupTest1 currently stored in the application. <br>
+Test Scenario 2: There is a group named GroupTest1 currently stored in the application.
 1. Test Command: `group /create /n GruopTest3 /pl Alice Bob` <br>
    Expected: A success message should be printed, indicating the details of the group as provided in the command.
 2. Test Command: `group /create /n GroupTest1 /pl Alice Bob Charlie` <br>